 - a.
 600 Supersport - I. Up to 600cc four-stroke multi-cylinder (636cc Kawasaki ZX6 allowed) - II.
 Up to 675cc three-cylinder, four-stroke motorcycles - III.
 Up to 850cc twin-cylinder, four-stroke motorcycles. - IV.
-Open AIR-COOLED four-stroke motorcycles 1000cc or above. - Machines primarily classified below "600" subject to referee discretion. - b.
-650 Supersport Twins - I. Up to 500cc multi-cylinder four-stroke motorcycles. - II.
+Open AIR-COOLED four-stroke motorcycles 1000cc or above. - V. Machines primarily classified below "600" subject to referee discretion.

+b.
+Middleweight Supersport

+- I. Up to 500cc multi-cylinder four-stroke motorcycles. - II.
 Up to 700cc twin-cylinder four-stroke motorcycles. - III.
 Up to 910cc twin-cylinder AIR-COOLED four-stroke motorcycles. - IV.
-Open single-cylinder two or four-stroke motorcycles superbikes. - V. Production Chassis only.
-Grand Prix and Moto3 motorcycles and/or frames are prohibited. - c.
-750 Supersport - I. Up to 750cc multi-cylinder four-stroke motorcycles - II.
-Up to 900cc Three-cylinder four-stroke motorcycles.
+Open single-cylinder two or four-stroke motorcycles. - V. Production Chassis only.
+Grand Prix and Moto3 motorcycles and/or frames are prohibited.

-- III.
-Up to 1100cc Twin-cylinder four-stroke twins. - IV.
-Open AIR-COOLED four-stroke motorcycles 1200cc or above. - V. Machines primarily classified below "600" subject to referee discretion. - d.
-Open Supersport - I. Unlimited OEM Displacement - e.
-Ultra-Lightweight Supersport - l.
-Up to 200cc four-stroke multi-cylinder - II.
-Up to 321cc four-stroke twin-cylinder - A. Street legal pump gas only (87-93 octane) designed to be run in street legal vehicles - III.
-Up to 400cc four-stroke single cylinder - A. Street legal pump gas only (87-93 octane) designed to be run in street legal vehicles - f.
+- c.
+Open Supersport - I. Unlimited OEM Displacement - d.
+Ultra-Lightweight Supersport - I. Up to 200cc four-stroke multi-cylinder - II.
+Up to 321cc four-stroke twin-cylinder - A. Street legal pump gas only (87-93octane) designed to be run in street legal vehicles - III.
+Up to 400cc four-stroke single cylinder - A. Street legal pump gas only (87-93octane) designed to be run in street legalvehicles - e.
+Lightweight Supersport - I. Up to 250 cc four-stroke multi-cylinder - II.
+Up to 400 cc four-stroke twin-cylinder - III.
+Up to 450 cc four-stroke single-cylinder - IV.
+Grand prix and Moto 3 motorcycles and frames not allowed - V. Motorcycles legal for MotoAmerica Junior Cup or FIM World Supersport 300 allowed (must follow all motor, rev limit, weight, and other requirements) - f.
 250 Ninja Cup - I. The intent of the 250 Ninja Cup class is to provide an inexpensive class for Novice and Expert racers.
 Novice racers may enter the 250 Ninja Cup class in lieu of the Novice class.
-Any Novice racer entered in the 250 Ninja Cup class forfeits their right to enter the Novice class for that specific weekend. - II.
-250 Ninja Cup is open to all 200-250cc four stroke single and twin cylinder motorcycles, liquid or air cooled and will run under Supersport rules with the exception of: - Over 250cc motorcycles: no fuel system or exhaust modifications allowed. - ii.
-No engine modifications allowed - iii.
-Street legal pump gas only (87-93 octane) designed to be run in street legal vehicles - iv.
+Any Novice racer entered in the 250 Ninja Cup class forfeits their right toenter the Novice class for that specific weekend. - II.
+Up to 250cc twin-cylinder four-stroke motorcycles and will run under Supersport rules with the exception of: - i.
+No engine modifications allowed - ii.
+Street legal pump gas only (87-92 octane).
+Pump gas is gasoline currently available from a normal service station pump, designed to run in street legal vehicles.
+No post-pump fuel additives - iii.
 Stock unmodified airbox must remain installed.
-Snorkel may be removed - Removal of the kickstand mounting tab from frame on 2008 and newer Kawasaki 250R is required - vi.
-CDI/Igniter may be replaced (except for motorcycles over 250cc) - vii.
-Pre-2007 motorcycles ONLY: - No bodywork restrictions - Wheels maybe replaced without restriction provided they do not weigh less than OEM - viii.
-No 'Quick-shifter' devices allowed - III.
-All other Supersport rules apply, including the statement "If the rulebook does not specifically allow the modification", then it is not allowed - IV.
+Snorkel may be removed - Removal of the kickstand mounting tab from frame on 2008 and newer Kawasaki 250R is required - v.
+Stock unmodified ECU.
+No piggyback modules - vi.
+Pre-2008 Kawasaki Ninja 250 wheels may be replaced if they do not weigh less than OEM

+- vii.
+All other Supersport rules apply, including the statement "If the rulebook does not specifically allow the modification", then it is not allowed - g.
 All turbocharged machines that are otherwise qualified to compete in supersport class events must run in open supersport.